In Russia, they came up with a way to control a helicopter without a tail rotor

 Concept of a helicopter without a tail rotor

-The distribution of air flow between the nozzles varies depending on the flight mode.
-In cruise mode, the ratio is 0.7 to 0.3, and when performing a turn, it is 0.55 to 0.45, which ensures controlled yaw without sharp angular accelerations.
+The distribution of the airflow between the nozzles changes depending on the flight mode.
+In cruise mode, the ratio is 0.7 to 0.3, and when performing a turn, 0.55 to 0.45, which ensures controlled yaw without sharp angular accelerations.

-This is not the first unusual domestic development in the field of helicopter construction.
-It recently became known that the Russian Federation has patented a helicopter design with a turbine-driven main rotor.
+This is far from the first unusual domestic development in the field of helicopter engineering.
+Quite recently, it became known that in Russia they patented a helicopter design with a turbine-driven main rotor.

 Read more materials on the topic: